f you use Excel to model businesses, business processes, or

 Perhaps the most difficult part of this example is the depreciation schedule itself, DepreciationPQ.
 We could have filled in the values for the depreciation as a simple formula:

-In each of the first 16 cells of the range DepreciationPQ.
+in each of the first 16 cells of the range DepreciationPQ.
 But later, when someone adjusts DepreciationTerm, the number of cells that have that value would be wrong.
 For example, if someone sets DepreciationTerm to 12, we want only the first 12 cells to hold the value.
-So we must face the problem of not only figuring out what the value of one quarter's depreciation is, but also which quarters should hold that value, and which should hold 0.
+So we must face the problem of not only figuring out what the value of one quarter’s depreciation is, but also which quarters should hold that value, and which should hold 0.

 And there's another problem, too.
 We'd like whatever formula we use to be transportable anywhere on the worksheet.
 That is, it shouldn't assume that the depreciation stream always starts in, for example, Column C.